-Consulting services are intangible.
-Fees are high.
-And you'll want to charge at least of some of them up-front.
+Regardless, the fact remains that consultants are selling services that are intangible.
+The fees are high, and you'll want at least some of them up-front.

-Without building trust beforehand, there won't even be a sales conversation.
-This is why referrals are so important as you get to inherit trust from the referrer.
+Without building trust beforehand, the sales conversation may not even happen.
+This is why referrals are so important as you short-cut trust building by inheriting it from the referrer.

 But few firms are able to grow on referrals alone.
-And even referrals can benefit from a helping hand - a good website with engaging content that demonstrates your expertise.
+And even referrals can benefit from a helping hand, for instance, a good website with engaging content that demonstrates your expertise.

 Of course, nothing builds trust more than having a face-to-face conversation with someone.
-This is why you can't limit your marketing to being digital-only.
-You need to deploy both digital and traditional marketing channels.
+Which is why you mustn't limit your marketing to being digital-only.
+You need to utilise both digital and traditional marketing channels.

-And you need to utilise both inbound and outbound methods.
+And you need to combine both inbound and outbound methods.

 The Game of Marketing

 - Stop talking about yourself: Problems and opportunities are marketed, services are sold.
-Don't make your marketing all about you and your firm - no-one cares.
-Market the problems you help people to overcome and the opportunities you help them to realise.
+Don't make your marketing all about you and your firm as your prospects don't care.
+Market your business as experts in overcoming the challenges your ideal clients are facing.

 - Build trust: Marketing a consulting business is all about building trust, not funnels.